lokeshrahulv/Mini-Project/README.md

 # Mini-Project
 ## ANALYSIS OF THE DETAILS OF INDUSTRY
 ## Aim:
-Analysis of the details of a person.
+Analysis of the details of a industry.

 ## ALGORITHM: